EMBRYOPSIDA Pirani & Prado

 Bark papery-flaky; O-methylated flavones, flavonols +; cork cambium deep-seated; wood often fluorescing; (pith diaphragms +); pericyclic fibres moderately developed; inflorescence axis racemose, (branched), with ultimate units cymes; K shortly connate, C 2 + 3, tubular, main petal veins laterally connected [transpetalar veins], nectary on C, of unicellular hairs, with irregularly rugose surface; anthers sagittate; tapetum amoeboid; pollen grains spheroid, echinate; ovary inferior, constricted below K, lateral and dorsal carpellary bundles 0, ventral bundles in axis, style usu. longer than C, stigma capitate, wet; embryo small; x = 9, chromosomes small, 0.6-4.2 µm long, centromeres median or submedian, no C-banding, interphase nucleus semireticulate, euchromatic granules fine, chromocentres small, regular or polarized, mitotic condensing behaviour (continuous to) proximal-early, no condensation of mitotic chromosomes when cold, nuclear genome [1 C] (0.093-)1.371(-20.12) pg; plastid transmission biparental; duplication of dipsCYC2 and dipsCYC3 genes, horizontal transfer of mitochondrial rps11 gene [?Morinoideae and upwards in the tree].

 31 [list: as subfamilies]/890 - 7 groups below.
 Largely temperate/warm temperate in the northern hemisphere, some montane tropics (esp.
-Valerianoideae), but neither the Antipodes nor the Pacific.
+Valerianoideae), but in neither the Antipodes nor the Pacific.

 Age.
 An estimate of the crown-group age of Caprifoliaceae is 85.8±5.2 Ma (Bell & Donoghue 2005a); K. Bremer et al. (2004a: c.f. topology, Lonicera sister to rest) suggested an age of around 75 Ma, Bell et al. (2010: again, c.f. topology) an age of (40-)37, 36(-35) Ma, Wikström et al. (2015) an age of (76-)62(-49) Ma, while (82.3-)66.1(-50.8) Ma is the estimate in Tank and Olmstead (2017); on the other hand, H.-X. Wang et al. (2019) suggest an age of (119.5-)100.5(-67.4) Ma while estimates in H.-X. Wang et al. (2021) vary, some, based on nuclear data, being as low as (69.4-)66.7(-56.3) Ma, estimates here and elsewhere based om chloroplast data tending to be older.